Vendor Contract Builder

 The intellectual property clause changes meaning based on your selection: client ownership assigns deliverables to the client on full payment, while the licence options keep ownership with the vendor and grant the client either a non-exclusive or exclusive licence.
 The liability section caps total exposure at a level you choose — typically the fees paid in the prior 12 months — while carving out confidentiality breaches, IP indemnity, and wilful misconduct, which are usually uncapped.

-• Be specific in the services field — vague scope is the most common cause of disputes.
-List concrete deliverables and what is explicitly out of scope.
+• Be specific in the services field — list concrete deliverables and explicitly name what is out of scope.

-• Match the warranty window to the work: 30 days is typical for software fixes, longer for hardware or construction.
+• Match the warranty window to the work: 30 days is typical for software, longer for physical deliverables.

-• This is a template, not legal advice — have a qualified lawyer review it for your jurisdiction before signing.
+• This is a template, not legal advice — have a qualified lawyer review it for your jurisdiction before either party signs.